HTD-Health/playbook-OUTDATED/education-budget.md

 ### Will HTD still pay for shared online courses from the company budget?
 Yes.
 HTD will continue paying for online courses that we consider basic and as such will be e.g. a part of our onboarding.
-If you think that a given online course would benefit a larger group of people please do reach out to [Maciek Z](https://github.com/maciej-zywno) and we will consider funding it from the company-wide budget.
+If you think that a given online course would benefit a larger group of people please write an email to edubudget@htdevelopers.com and we will consider funding it from the company-wide budget.

 ### Will HTD still be buying physical books from the company budget?
 Yes.
 If you think that a given book will benefit a larger group of people please add a comment to [HTD Bookshelf | Requests tab](https://docs.google.com/spreadsheets/d/160JGrusqDqLwSK20DL9AuPQ12yMkVujK_qfkER8Ay2k/edit#gid=1603685952), mention Maciek Z in your comment and we will consider funding it from the company-wide budget.